dekoza/mtgpl/M14_Rulebook.rst

 --------------------

 You can play a Magic game with more than two players in it.
 There are dozens of different ways to do so.
 Some of the most popular are
-Two-Headed Giant and Commander, which can be played using only traditional Magic cards from your collection.
+Two-Headed Giant and :doc:`Commander<commander>`, which can be played using only traditional Magic cards from your collection.
 Other multiplayer variants use oversized cards or a special die to provide a unique experience for your play group.

 Two-Headed Giant